OdyMeister/TTP-DFS/README.md

 ### Generate Plot

-Generates the plot from the paper:
+Generates the plot from the paper and saves it to the folder 'Plots':

 ```sh
 python3 plot.py